 ADHD: Tips to Try

 If you have ADHD, you know it can make you feel misunderstood and frustrated at times.
+ADHD makes it harder to do your best at school, at home, and with friends.
 But it doesn't have to hold you back.
 Instead, learn as much as you can about it.

-And you can try these tips to help with school and relationships:
+You can also try these tips to help with school:

 - Sit in the front of class to limit distractions.